 YAP64 was the Nintendo 64 portable I built years ago.
 Features include stereo sound, a 3.5″ LCD screen, twin analog sticks (switchable), a non-working docking connector, and the theoretical ability to play and charge at the same time (it never worked).

 I had intentions of building another, vastly improved portable, but I didn’t get very far before losing interest.
-I eventually got a smartphone, which emulates the N64 acceptably and actually fits modern definitions of portable.
+I still have the parts, but I’ve kind of lost interest in retro gaming, lost interest in hardware hacking, and own a stack of handheld computing devices that can emulate N64 and beyond.

 There is another portable called YAP64 out there.
 This is the original, but I won’t blame you for accepting the substitute.